 The guys at PTZ Optics have done a great job understanding the needs of houses of worship when it comes to live streaming worship services.
 In fact, they have even taken the time to provide a complete class on live streaming church services for free on Udemy.

-I have included their cameras in this list because of quality and the fact they seemlessly integrate into most video editing software.
-Yes they are on the high side of the ptz camera spectrum but the quality is well worth the price.
+I have included their cameras in this list because of quality and the fact they seamlessly integrate into most video editing software.
+Yes, they are on the high side of the ptz camera spectrum, but the quality is well worth the price.
 They have many more, including one that will follow your pastor or worship leader automatically, but they come at a steeper price point.

 This PTZ Optics cameras I have chosen for you to consider has a 20x zoom.
 No matter if you are a smaller church or a larger church, 20x zoom will meet your need.

 As with all high dollar and low volume products on Amazon, the reviews are sparse.
-However the one verified purchase review, (Don't trust unverified purchase reviews.
-They are usually placed by competitors especially if they are short and negative.) absolutely loves the ptz camera.
-A review over at B&H says that the 20x ptz camera has great lens, skin tones, and image quality.
+However the one verified purchase review, (Don’t trust unverified purchase reviews .
+They are usually placed by competitors especially if they are short and negative.) loves the ptz camera.
+A discussion over at B&H says that the 20x ptz camera has an excellent lens, skin tones, and image quality.